Chris FollinBy Chris Follin

 Do not charge a frozen, leaking, swollen, cracked, or hot battery.

-Use an automatic smart charger on the correct chemistry and amperage when possible.
+Use an automatic smart charger in the correct mode and let it finish the cycle.

 Use a charger, not impatience